jbloit/auv3_juce_gen/README.md

 I'm not really sure what to decide right now.
 It looks like the value tree thing could backfire at some point.
 I should maybe keep it simpler: with the one knob approach, I only have 2 parameters anyway: one for a state, and one for the actual knob value.
 Maybe I should go back to the parameters approach, keep it simpler and safe.
 The one-knob approach is a nice constraint anyway.

 1. implemented the cachedValue mechanism.
 It's working now (ie parameters update from audio thread - triggered my midi events).

+### 9. Better recording of steps

+1. Distinguish between an edit mode and a play mode.
+During edit mode, the control is played directly, but not being recorded to a state unless a noteOn message is received.
+In play mode, the current state is used to control the audio, and a noteOn message triggers the step increment.